First Step to Crossfit

 You might be wondering, “Hey Canute!
 What the hell is Crossfit, and is it for me?”

-It goes back in 2012 when Reebok had introduced Crossfit in India.
-Since 2012, we have had many Indian Crossfit Athletes who have done remarkable job.
+It goes back to 2012 when Reebok had introduced Crossfit in India.
+Since 2012, we have had many Indian Crossfit Athletes who have done remarkable jobs.
 But has it penetrated the Indian hearts?
-I’m just making an attempt to voice out that Crossfit is something everybody should do, can do or shall at least make an attempt to do it.
+I’m just making an attempt to voice out that Crossfit is something everybody should do, can do, or shall at least make an attempt to do it.

 What the Hell is Crossfit?

 Crossfit is advertised, in four words, as “The Sport of Fitness”

 The Crossfit prescription is performing “functional movements that are constantly varied at high intensity.”
 Crossfit is a core strength and conditioning program.
 The Crossfit program is designed to elicit as broad an adaptation response as possible.
 Crossfit is not a specialized fitness program but a deliberate attempt to optimize physical competence in each of ten recognized fitness domains.
 They are as follows:

 Cardiovascular and Respiratory Endurance

 Crossfit is a training program that builds strength and conditioning through extremely varied and challenging workouts.
 Each day the workout will challenge your functional strength or conditioning by focusing on the goal of building a body that’s capable of practically anything and everything.